ember-community-russia/awesome-ember/README.md

 - [ember-cli-deploy](https://github.com/ember-cli-deploy/ember-cli-deploy) - A deployment pipeline for Ember CLI apps
 - [ember-cli-release](https://github.com/shipshapecode/ember-cli-release) - Ember CLI addon for versioned release management
 - [ember-cli-sri](https://github.com/jonathanKingston/ember-cli-sri) - This plugin is used to generate Subresource Integrity (SRI) hashes for ember applications.
+- [ember-cli-dependency-lint](https://github.com/salsify/ember-cli-dependency-lint) - Lint your app's addon dependencies, making sure you only have one version of each.

 ### Benchmarking